Procedure-RPC/procedure.js/README.md

 _<sub>* DNS names are only supported when calling a procedure, not when defining.</sub>_

 ### WS: intra/inter-network over WebSockets
-Call functions between processes across WebSockets over TCP with support for both IPv4 address and DNS names*.
-IPv6 support coming soon!
+Call functions between processes across WebSockets over TCP with support for both IPv4 and IPv6 addresses and DNS names*.
 - `ws://*`
 - `ws://127.0.0.1:8080`
 - `ws://example.com`*